 It’s important to note that views on salvation vary widely within both traditions, and not all Protestants share the same perspective.

-However, exploring some common reasons behind this perception can shed light on the historical context and doctrinal distinctions contributing to such beliefs.
+However, exploring common reasons for this perception can shed light on the historical context and doctrinal distinctions that contribute to these beliefs.

 Doctrinal Differences:

 At the heart of the Protestant-Catholic divide are doctrinal distinctions, some of which revolve around the understanding of salvation.
-Protestantism, particularly in its Reformed and Evangelical branches, emphasizes salvation by faith alone (sola fide).
+Protestantism, particularly in its Reformed and Evangelical branches, emphasises salvation by faith alone (sola fide).
 This doctrine asserts that individuals are justified before God through faith in Jesus Christ, apart from works or sacraments.
-In contrast, Catholicism incorporates the sacraments, good works, and cooperation with God’s grace as integral components of the salvation process.
+In contrast, Catholicism incorporates the sacraments, good works, and cooperation with God’s grace as integral components of the process of salvation.

 Role of Mary and the Saints: